Kokkolan Palloveikot

-KPV (or Kokkolan Palloveikot) is a Finnish football club, based in Kokkola.
-It currently plays Ykkönen, in Finnish third-tier.
-The club's head coach is Christian Sund, and it plays its home matches at Kokkolan keskuskenttä.
+Kokkolan Palloveikot (KPV) is a Finnish football club based in Kokkola.
+It currently plays in Ykkönen, the third-highest level in Finnish football.
+The club plays its home matches at Kokkola Areena.

 History

 KPV is a football club from the town of Kokkola.
 The rival club is Swedish-speaking GBK.

 KPV runs several teams, including 1 men's team, 1 women's team, 10 boys teams and 7 girls teams.
 The club also runs an academy and Soccer School.

 1930s

 The first decade for Pallo-Veikot was characterised by a search for its own identity and the establishment of a solid foundation.
 Notably, under the circumstances of the time, KPV had already incorporated junior activities into its program by 1938.
 Records indicate team lineups, with names such as Olli Dahlström (Telimaa) and Jukka Uunila emerging from the B-junior team.

 1940s

 The 1940s were marked by the war years and the subsequent recovery from their impacts.
 KPV focused primarily on junior activities during the first half of the decade, with notable figures such as future governor Antti Pohjonen among its ranks.
 By the club’s 20th year of operation, KPV had assembled a team strong enough to gain recognition even in southern Finland, with Helsinki-based clubs showing interest in its players.
 The team competed for top positions in the then-Suomisarja.